 PHYSICAL FORMS FOR ATHLETICS

-To try out or practice for a sport for the upcoming school year, all athletes must have a current (after April 15, 2012) completed physical form on file in the office.
-Forms are available in the school office or on the District website, www.anchorbay.misd.net, High School Athletics page.
+To try out or practice for a sport for the upcoming school year, all athletes must have a current (after April 15, 2014) completed physical form on file in the office.
+Click here for forms.

 If your child is absent from school, please call us at 725-7373 before 10:00AM If you get the voice mail message, use ext.1702.

 Anchor Bay Middle School North is committed to keeping our school campus bully-free.
 We have implemented a bullying hotline for students and parents to report bullying behaviors.
 The number is 586-648-2500 ext.
 1715.
 Please leave a detailed message with as much information as possible regarding the person who is being bullied and the person doing the bullying.
 Staff will check the hotline on a regular basis.
 Together, we can keep our school a safe place for all students.